Skip to main content

 Cost: Free

-Artslife is a paid five-week internship for rising sophomores and juniors that combines art and design with leadership training, community engagement, and museum studies.
+Just 10 rising sophomores and juniors from New York City public and charter high schools are chosen to participate in Artslife, a paid five-week internship that combines art and design with leadership training, community engagement, and museum studies.
 Interns learn about a variety of museum-related careers while working with peers and receiving guidance and mentorship.
-Students will also create artwork, launch a podcast, and develop tours.
+Students will also create artwork, launch a podcast, develop tours, and build career readiness.

 Location: N/A